 - Investors provide the financial companies, and they get to learn which companies are a good fit for them both quickly and deeply through the perspectives of the mentor team supporting the entrepreneurs.

 - The MCN team provides the coordination.

-January 8 to February 5th: Each company is assigned a team of 8-12 readers, who review their business plans and provide 2-3 pages of detailed and constructive feedback directly to the entrepreneurs.
+- October 1 – November 1, 2018: Each company is assigned a team of 8-12 readers, who review their business plans and provide 2-3 pages of detailed and constructive feedback directly to the entrepreneurs.
 Review teams are highly curated, to provide a diversity of perspective .

 At the end of this part of the program, scorecards returned to entrepreneurs and reviewers, who get to see the feedback of other reviewers.
 Entrepreneurs then review the scorecards of reviewers who signed their scorecards and decide who they want to work with based on the quality of the feedback